 Have you ever done batch cooking?
 You cook extra food and then freeze enough to use for future meals.
 I do this often, pretty much whenever I have enough ingredients to double or even triple a recipe.
-Some of my favorite things to batch cook are soups, granola, bread and casseroles.
+Salmon burgers are a great option to make a lot and freeze the rest.
+Some of my other favorite things to batch cook are soups, granola, bread and casseroles.

 Last week I sent Evelyn upstairs with the above sandwich for Justin while he worked.
 She came downstairs and said, “Daddy said, ‘Ooh, this looks like a good sandwich!’ ” I wasn’t surprised.